How the shutdown is messing with your vacation

 The FAA's Martin said the agency is meeting targets for its 10-year air traffic controller staffer plan, and the agency will not speculate on any potential impact a training slowdown might have if the shutdown goes on for a long period of time.

-Accident investigation by personnel at both the FAA and the National Transportation Safety Board is currently limited to "emergency essential activities," Martin said.
+Accident investigation by personnel at the FAA is currently limited to "emergency essential activities," Martin said.

 Those are "activities that protect life and property in which there is some reasonable likelihood that either or both would be compromised to some significant degree by the delay in the performance of an agency function," he said.

 Investigators were not dispatched to a weekend accident in Saginaw County, Michigan, involving one fatality due to a lack of resources.
+The FAA shares accident investigation responsibilities with the National Transportation Safety Board.

 "Early indications suggest that operational factors may have contributed to this accident and currently there is no significant risk to transportation safety indicated," Martin said of the incident.